︎ Everything Must Go

 Everything Must Go apporaches the Boot as an emblematic of competitive individualism and the free market, but also as a transgressive space which captures and is constructed through theatre, performance, spectacle, and laughter.

-Set of nine 40x60cm pigment prints on Hannelmulhe archival paper.
+Set of nine 40x60cm pigment prints on Hannelmulhe archival paper and intervened found objects.